void

 volochysk.jpg

-Wołoczyska is mentioned by the Jew Nathan when he relates about his wonderful cow, which there is no equivalent to all the way to Wołoczyska.
+Wołoczyska is mentioned by the Jew Nathan when he relates about his marvellous cow, for which there is no equal all the way to Wołoczyska.

 Background

 During the retreat from Tarnopol from 19 July 1917 onwards, Jaroslav Hašek's 1st Czechoslovak Rifle Regiment stayed in Podwołoczyska from 2nd to 6th August.
-This was the last time the author ever set foot on Austrian territory.
+This was the last time the author of The Good Soldier Švejk ever set foot on Austrian territory.

 Quote(s) from the novel